exponea/exponea-flutter-sdk/Documentation/in-app-content-blocks.md

 > 📘
 >
-> Refer to the [In-app content blocks](https://documentation.bloomreach.com/engagement/docs/in-app-content-blocks) user guide for instructions on how to create in-app content blocks in Engagement.
+> Refer to the [In-app content blocks](https://documentation.bloomreach.com/engagement/docs/in-app-content-blocks) user guide for instructions on how to create in-app content blocks in {user.mkg}.

 ![In-app content blocks in the example app](https://raw.githubusercontent.com/exponea/exponea-flutter-sdk/main/Documentation/images/in-app-content-blocks.png)

 ## Integration

 You can integrate in-app content blocks by adding one or more placeholder views in your app.
-Each in-app content block must have a `Placeholder ID` specified in its [settings](https://documentation.bloomreach.com/engagement/docs/in-app-content-blocks#3-fill-the-settings) in Engagement.
+Each in-app content block must have a `Placeholder ID` specified in its [settings](https://documentation.bloomreach.com/engagement/docs/in-app-content-blocks#3-fill-the-settings) in {user.mkg}.
 The SDK will display an in-app content block in the corresponding placeholder in the app if the current app user matches the target audience.

 ### Add a placeholder view